peter-lyons-kehl/deta.space_shuttle.rs/README.md

   own storage (Deta.Store) API.
 If you use those, the source code is not portable.
 (Unless you create traits or wrappers.
 Such abstractions are a part of good design.
 But they add complexity when creating them, and even more so when maintaining.)
-- data isolation: if using Deta.Base or Deta.Store, this data is separate per instance owner
+- data isolation: if using Deta.Base or Deta.Store, this data is separate per instance owner, even if you clone someone else's published Deta application
 - data provisioning: automatic
 - `/tmp` (and seemingly `/dev/shm`, too)
-- AWS billing?
-Or other/private clouds?
 - subdomain anonymization promotes/suggests using each instance only by its owner.
 If the application is for public, the users can "fork" their own instances.
 - instance owner base is wider than "innovating"/hard core developer base.
 In other words, it's easy